batvin3211/my-nixos-build/README.md

 **Warning:** The created USB stick is destructive in the sense that it deletes everything on the disk without asking!

-1. Build the ISO image via `nix build git+https://git.ascosilinux.com/vincent/nix-system-iso.git?submodules=1`
+1. Build the ISO image via `nix build`
 2. `dd` the ISO image over a USB stick
 3. Put the USB stick into a machine that is set up to boot via USB
 4. Let the machine boot and wait until it powers off again.
 (It typically takes ~5 minutes)